dbushell/dbushell-2k15/src/data/blog/2020/2020-07-hardware-home-servers-self-hosted-raspberry-pi.md

 date: 2020-07-02 10:00:00+00:00
 slug: hardware-home-servers-self-hosted-raspberry-pi
 title: 'Hardware and Self Hosting'
-pageDesc: 'There one where set up a local “Internet of Things”.'
+pageDesc: 'There one where I set up a local “Internet of Things”.'
 ---

 Today my main computer is a Mac Mini 2018.
 Quite likely the last Mac I'll buy for day-to-day work.
 I'd like it to last a little longer than previous ones.
 Following Apple's ARM chip announcement I have my doubts about future support.